Gig Worker Mileage & Tax Deductions: The Complete Guide

 Self-employment tax rate

-Mileage is typically the largest tax deduction available to gig workers.
-At 72.5 cents per mile in 2026, a driver who logs 20,000 business miles can deduct $14,500 from their taxable income.
-That translates to real tax savings of $2,100-$3,200+ depending on your tax bracket.
+Mileage is typically the largest write-off available to gig workers because you drive constantly — and at 72.5 cents per mile in 2026, the miles pile into real money.
+A driver who logs 20,000 business miles deducts $14,500 from taxable income, which is roughly $2,100–$3,200+ in actual tax savings depending on your bracket, because it lowers both your federal income tax and the 15.3% self-employment tax.

 Detailed Guides